Information Technology Security Incident

 Director of Pharmacy

 Ken is the Director of Pharmacy at Capital Health and a previous PGY1 Residency Program Director.
 He received his BS degree in Pharmacy from the Philadelphia College of Pharmacy and Science and an MBA in Healthcare Administration from Saint Joseph’s University.
-Ken completed a PGY1 residency at Penn State University's Milton S. Hershey Medical Center and is also currently an adjunct professor at St. Joe’s Philadelphia College of Pharmacy’s University City campus.
-Prior to joining Capital Health, he served as the Executive Director of the New Jersey Society of Health-System Pharmacists for three years and remains an active member of the organization.
-Ken has over 25 years of hospital pharmacy leadership experience, many of those in multi-hospital health systems.
+Ken completed a PGY1 residency at the Penn State University, Milton S. Hershey Medical Center and is also currently an adjunct professor at St. Joe’s Philadelphia College of Pharmacy’s University City campus.
+Prior to joining Capital, he served as the Executive Director of the New Jersey Society of Health-System Pharmacists for three years, and remains an active member of the organization.
+Ken has over 25 years of hospital pharmacy leadership, many of those in multi-hospital health systems.

 Faculty

 Matthew Emolo Pharm.D is currently the Pharmacy Manager and PIC at Capital Health Regional Medical Center.
 He earned his degree from the Ernest Mario School of Pharmacy at Rutgers University in 2008.
-After graduation, he worked for five years at Valley Hospital in Ridgewood, NJ.
-There, he worked in many areas including the NICU and critical care satellite.
-Matthew spent the next eight years as staff pharmacist at Capital Health Medical Center – Hopewell before moving to Capital Health Regional Medical Center in 2021.
-Matthew’s areas of professional interest include medication safety, pharmacy operations and critical care.
+After graduation he worked for 5 years at Valley Hospital in Ridgewood, NJ.
+There he worked in many areas including the NICU and critical care satellite.
+Matthew spent the next 8 years as staff pharmacist at Capital Health Hopewell before moving to the Regional campus in 2021.
+Matthew’s areas of professional interest include medication safety, pharmacy operations, and critical care.

 Michelle Williams, Pharm.D., BCCCP is an emergency medicine clinical pharmacist at Capital Health Medical Center – Hopewell.
 She earned her Doctor of Pharmacy degree from the Ernest Mario School of Pharmacy at Rutgers, The State University of New Jersey.
-Following graduation, she completed a PGY1 Pharmacy Practice Residency at Capital Health Regional Medical Center and a Teaching Certificate Program at Rutgers University's Ernest Mario School of Pharmacy.
+Following graduation, she completed a PGY-1 Pharmacy Practice Residency at Capital Health Regional Medical Center and a Teaching Certificate Program at Rutgers University Ernest Mario School of Pharmacy.
 Dr. Williams is board certified in critical care.
-She currently serves as a preceptor for the pharmacy residency program and for students from Rutgers University's Ernest Mario School of Pharmacy and Fairleigh Dickinson University's School of Pharmacy.
+She currently serves as a preceptor for the pharmacy residency program and for students from Rutgers University Ernest Mario School of Pharmacy and Fairleigh Dickinson University School of Pharmacy.

-Ashley Yeh, Pharm.D is a Seattle native who joined Capital Health's clinical pharmacy staff in 2022.
-Ashley earned her Doctor of Pharmacy degree from Rutgers University and completed her PGY1 residency at Capital Health, where she discovered her passion for emergency medicine.
-She went on to complete a PGY2 in emergency medicine at Robert Wood Johnson University Hospital in New Brunswick, NJ and now works as an Emergency Medicine clinical pharmacist at Capital Health Regional Medical Center.
+Ashley Yeh, Pharm.D a Seattle native, joined Capital Health's clinical pharmacy staff in 2022.
+Ashley earned her Doctor of Pharmacy degree from Rutgers University and completed her PGY-1 residency at Capital Health, where she discovered her passion for emergency medicine.
+She went on to complete a PGY-2 in emergency medicine at Robert Wood Johnson University Hospital in New Brunswick, NJ and now works as an Emergency Medicine clinical pharmacist at Capital Health - Regional.
 Dr. Yeh is a member of the American Society of Health-System Pharmacists (ASHP), American College of Clinical Pharmacy (ACCP), and New Jersey Society of Health-System Pharmacists (NJSHP).
-Her professional interests include resuscitation, toxicology and trauma.
+Her professional interests include resuscitation, toxicology, and trauma.